 SWORK 610.
-Computer Application in Social Work Practice (3)
+Computer Application in Practice for Social Work and Gerontology (3)

-Computer technology in social work practice with emphasis on clinical and administrative applications, program monitoring, and support of service provision and delivery.
+Computer technology in social work practice with emphasis on clinical and administrative applications, program monitoring, and support of service provision and

 SWORK 619.
 Human Behavior in the Social Environment (3)